Resident workers (Local) - Individual income

 Compiled and presented in economy.id by .id, the population experts.

-Analysis of the local resident workers individual income levels in the Gunnedah Shire in 2011 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,500 per week or more) and a higher proportion of low income persons (those earning less than $400 per week).
+Analysis of the local labour force individual income levels in the Gunnedah Shire in 2011 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,500 per week or more) and a higher proportion of low income persons (those earning less than $400 per week).

-The major differences between the weekly income of the local resident workers in the Gunnedah Shire and New South Wales were:
+The major differences between the weekly income of the local labour force in the Gunnedah Shire and New South Wales were: